abbycabs/mozsprint-repo-template/README.md

 ## MozSprint

-Join us at the [Mozilla Global Sprint](http://mozilla.github.io/global-sprint/) June 1-2, 2017!
+Join us at the [Mozilla Global Sprint](https://foundation.mozilla.org/opportunity/global-sprint/) May 10-11, 2018!
 We'll be gathering in-person at sites around the world and online to collaborate on this project and learn from each other.
-[Get your #mozsprint tickets now](http://mozilla.github.io/global-sprint/)!
+[Get your #mozsprint tickets now](https://foundation.mozilla.org/opportunity/global-sprint/participate/)!

 ![Global Sprint](https://cloud.githubusercontent.com/assets/617994/24632585/b2b07dcc-1892-11e7-91cf-f9e473187cf7.png)